FarmBot-Docs/farmbot-genesis/v1.0/Reference-Docs/bill-of-materials/tubing.md

 ---
 title: "Tubing"
 slug: "tubing"
-excerpt: "Tech specs, prices, quantities, and recommended suppliers for the tubing in FarmBot Genesis"
+description: "Tech specs, prices, quantities, and recommended suppliers for the tubing in FarmBot Genesis"
 ---

 * toc